 Joe McLaughlin has represented clients in hundreds of class action and other aggregated proceedings in trial and appellate courts across the country, including the U.S. Supreme Court.
 Over the past 30 years, he has successfully represented clients in securities and complex commercial litigation and all types of government and internal investigations.
 Joe is widely regarded as one of the nation’s leading class action practitioners, and received the Burton Award for Legal Achievement for authoring the frequently cited McLaughlin on Class Actions: Law and Practice.
-He is consistently recognized as a leader in his field by Benchmark Litigation and The Legal 500.
+In addition, The American Lawyer Litigation Daily recently featured Joe’s New York appellate win for Countrywide Home Loans, referring to Joe as a “class action star.”
+Joe is consistently recognized as a leader in his field by Benchmark Litigation and The Legal 500.
 He is Co-Chair of the Firm’s Client Committee and serves on the Board of Mobilization for Justice, which facilitates equal access to justice for indigent New Yorkers.

 Read Full Biography...